 Exploring our connection to food: Cultivation in the Kingdom of Buganda

-Exploring our connection to the food that we consume can feel like a strange a thing to establish, particularly, in spaces where over consumption and quick and easy access to food is regarded as the norm.
+Exploring a connection to the food that we consume can feel like a strange a thing to establish, particularly, in spaces where over consumption and quick and easy access to food is regarded as the norm.
 How much thought is given to the process of food arriving on our plates?
 The energy carried by those cultivating, harvesting, packaging and transporting our food.
 It can feel like an easy thing to overlook but exploring our connection to the food that we eat can play an important role in increasing our knowledge and awareness of food production as well as creating a space to engage more in the process.
 The close connection to food can be seen in the history of the Buganda Kingdom where the cultivation of the banana crop played an important part in shaping society.

 The Kingdom of Buganda emerged around the thirteenth century in regions covering present day Uganda.
 The strong presence of bananas across the kingdom was noted by the British soldier Henry Edward Colvile in his account of his encounters in the Kingdom, “on the outskirts of nearly every village, banana plants may be seen carrying on an unequal struggle for life with overpowering grass”.
 Bearing in mind the strong presence of bananas in the kingdom, historian Gus Casely Hayford noted the important role the banana played in shaping the kingdom due to its many uses, here are some examples which draw attention to the close connection established to the banana in Bugandan society:

-Social affairs – Given that the banana was a staple crop for Buganda, it was also used as a means for paying tribute, one example of this was indicated in the description given by British soldier and explorer John Hanning Speke following his arrival in the Bugandan Kingdom, “now you have really entered the kingdom of Uganda, for the future you must buy no more food.
+Social affairs – Given that the banana was a staple crop for Buganda, it was also used as a means for paying tribute, an example of this was indicated in the description given by British soldier and explorer John Hanning Speke following his arrival in the Bugandan Kingdom, “now you have really entered the kingdom of Uganda, for the future you must buy no more food.
 At every place that you stop for the day, the officer in charge will bring you plantains, otherwise your men can help themselves in the gardens, for such as the laws of the land when king’s guest travels in it”.
 In her account of domestic life in Buganda, author Ruth B. Fisher also noted the use of the banana leaf to nurse children as well as its use in burial ceremonies.

 John Hanning Speke – Journal of the discovery of the source of the Nile (1864)